 Built in fire protection specific for electronic equipment.
 When the fire protection is built in, it will react faster and extinguish the fire in a matter of seconds.

 Finally, cable management is also an essential feature of a real micro data centre to facilitate installation and maintenance and to ensure the health and safety of your work force.

 If any of these features are missing, then you're just buying a box to put your servers in, but then you will be faced with more expenses as you'll have to add the missing elements.

-If you want to switch to a micro data centre because you want to avoid the complexities and costs of a traditional server room or because you need to complement your cloud data storage solution, then you need to make sure you're buying a TRUE micro data centre, that includes all the essential features you will need to keep your data safe and secure and your network up and running with minimal downtime.
+If you want to switch to a micro data centre because you want to avoid the complexities and costs of a traditional server room, because you need to complement your cloud data storage solution, or to implement your edge strategy, then you need to make sure you're buying a TRUE micro data centre, that includes all the essential features you will need to keep your data safe and secure and your network up and running with minimal downtime.